jmbejara/ftsfr/models/README.md

 - **TimesFM**:
   `pixi shell --manifest-path timesfm -e gpu`

+This is important because it is impossible to create a single Pixi environment that supports all models with GPU support.
+It's easy to create a single Pixi environment that supports all models with CPU support, but I've found it to be impossible to create a single Pixi environment that supports all models with GPU support.
+I'm running all of these models on a Lambda Labs H100 node, so I'm using the GPU environment for all models.
+So, I need to activate a different environment for each model type to ensure that the correct dependencies are installed and that GPU support is available.

 ### Step 2.2: Test GPU support
 Before running any models, verify your GPU environments: